NerdWalletOSS/shepherd/README.md

 There are a number of commands that must be run to execute a migration:

 * `checkout`: Determines which repositories are candidates for migration and clones or updates the repositories on your machine.
+Clones are "shallow", containing no git history.
 Uses `should_migrate` to decide if a repository should be kept after it's checked out.
 * `apply`: Performs the migration using the `apply` hook discussed above.
 * `commit`: Makes a commit with any changes that were made during the `apply` step, including adding newly-created files.
 The migration's `title` will be prepended with `[shepherd]` and used as the commit message.
 * `push`: Pushes all commits to their respective repositories.